DallanQ/7_wonders_duel/QA.md

 [plus-1-gold-for-every-yellow-cards-already-built-m](https://boardgamegeek.com/thread/1487278/plus-1-gold-for-every-yellow-cards-already-built-m)

- > our last game I had the guild that gives PV depending on the money in the richest city.
+> Our last game I had the guild that gives PV depending on the money in the richest city.
 During last move, my opponent discarded one card (no orther chioices) but with 4 yellow cards he could obtain 2 gold plus other 4 coins.Is allowed to obtain, in this case, only 2 coins, without using yellow cards? or is mandatory?

+No, you must use the yellow cards' bonus when discarding a card for coins.
+The additional gold is mandatory.

 [confuse-about-yellow-card](https://boardgamegeek.com/thread/2800622/confuse-about-yellow-card)